Relintai/pandemonium_engine_docs/tutorials/math/vector_math.md

 ![](img/vector_axis1.png)

+Note:
-.. note:: If you're new to computer graphics, it might seem odd that the
+ If you're new to computer graphics, it might seem odd that the
           positive `y` axis points **downwards** instead of upwards, as you probably learned in math class.
 However, this is common in most computer graphics applications.